 Our backyard has high fences to keep the cats in when we let them outside.
 There are some low spots, so we have to monitor them closely in case they jump up on the fence to check out the neighbourhood.
 We supplement these outdoor excursions with walks on a leash, which Ada in particular really enjoys.

-We prefer to restrict visits to the cattery to the time when you are picking up a kitten.
-This is to reduce the possibility of introducing a virus.
+Visits to the cattery are restricted to the time when you are picking up a kitten.
+This is to reduce the possibility of introducing a virus and for security reasons.
 We recommend doing some research on the various breeds before you decide on a pedigree cat.
 You’ll find that buying a pedigree kitten is a little different than adopting a cat from a shelter or getting a moggie from a neighbour.
 We have to be very careful about diseases because once a disease has been introduced to the cattery, we’re done.
 It’s very hard to sterilize a house well enough to get rid of the infection.
 All our cats and kittens are FIV and FeLV negative.

 Getting a purebred means that you know exactly what you’re getting, so that helps as well.
 There is still a question of personality and whether the kitten accepts you.
 We let our kittens pick their human.
 I help clients choose a kitten based on the characteristics they’re seeking and the personalities of our kittens.
 This usually results in a good match, but if that doesn’t work out, then we will introduce other kittens if we have more than one that hasn’t been reserved.
 We also bring out the parents for you to meet.
 We do ask visitors not to visit other catteries or have contact with other cats, other than their own, on the day they come to visit.
 We also keep all the other cats and kittens isolated and bring the animals to the visitors to meet.

 You can reach us by public transit or car.
 There is free street parking right in front of our house.
 We'll provide directions when we make arrangements for you to pick up your kitten.